cap-js/docs/java/cqn-services/application-services.md

 Event handlers for `INSERT` and `UPSERT` events can return a result representing the data that was inserted/upserted.

-A failed insert is indicated by throwing an exception, for example, a `UniqueConstraintException` or a `CdsServiceException` with error status `CONFLICT`.
+A failed insert is indicated by throwing an exception, for example, a `UniqueConstraintException` or a `ServiceException` with error status `CONFLICT`.

 ### Result Builder { #result-builder}